 1. Lebanon to Overhaul Its Decaying Transport Sector

 The World Bank approved a $295 million package toward the Greater Beirut Public Transport Project in Lebanon.
 The project, which launches the country’s first modern transit system in decades, will overhaul Lebanon’s transport sector by introducing new buses that will serve the country’s northern districts to Beirut.
-In addition, the project will create two million labor days in construction jobs for thousands of unskilled, low-income Lebanese and Syrian workers.
+In addition, the project will create 2 million labor days in construction jobs for thousands of unskilled, low-income Lebanese and Syrian workers.

 2. United Arab Emirates’ Rail Project Is Back on Track